FrameworkComputer/linux-docs/log-helper/readme.md

 #### Running the script in the future

->After the install, you can run going forward with the following in the HOME direcotory.
+>After the install, you can run going forward with the following in the HOME directory.
 So merely opening a terminal and running this will work if the original script has not been moved.<br />

 ```
 sh combined.sh